-As for the materials, best-selling griddles feature cold-rolled steel, stainless steel, cast-iron, or a combination of two or more materials including aluminium and chromium.
+As for the materials, best-selling griddles feature cold-rolled steel, stainless steel, cast iron, or a combination of two or more materials including aluminum and chromium.
 Each material comes with its pros and cons, some with higher thermal conductivity and others with better durability.
 It all comes down to which feature you prioritize over others in your outdoor cooking, so there is no correct answer as to what material is the best.

 List of Top Outdoor Gas Griddle

 |PIT BOSS PB757GD 4 Burner Gas Cast Iron||62000 BTU||4|